touchyongan/10min-sharing/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'io.kmaker.10-min-sharing' is invalid and this project uses 'io.kmaker.__min_sharing' instead.
+* The original package name 'io.kmaker.10-min-sharing' is invalid and this project uses 'io.kmaker.sharing' instead.

 # Getting Started